shahradelahi/next-csrf/README.md

 });
 ```

-Now you are all set! you can test it with following `curl` commands:
+Now you are all set!
+You can test it with following `curl` commands:

 ```bash
 $ curl --request GET 'http://localhost:3000/api/protected'